PradeepLoganathan/pradeepl-blog/content/blog/git-branching-strategies/index.md

 | **Suitability**        | Versioned software              | Small, fast-paced projects       | Projects with multiple envs.      |

 ## Conclusion

 Branching allows teams of developers to easily collaborate inside of one central code base.Choosing the right branching strategy is key to ensure a good cadence of releasing code to production safely.
 Knowing and understanding the various branching strategies is key to making this decision.
+This also ensures that CI/CD process are designed to be triggered effectively ensuring deployment of stable code to production at a faster pace.